Who Should Attend

 The market for purchase and sale of commercial real estate is often competitive and fast paced.
-Just as each piece, parcel and lot of real property is unique, each transaction involving sale of real property will inevitably present its own set of details, issues and complexities, as well as the deal-specific motivations, goals and requirements of the seller and buyer to the transaction.
-The 25th Annual Conference on Advanced Commercial Real Estate Purchases & Sales will provide up-to-date information on the current market and tools, insights, issues and examples necessary to allow real estate legal and other professionals to succeed in their pertinent roles in connection with commercial real estate purchase and sale transactions.
+Just as each piece of real property is unique, each sale transaction will inevitably present its own set of details, issues and complexities, as well as the deal-specific motivations, goals, and requirements of the seller and buyer.

-The conference program is designed to flow like a transaction itself: We begin with an impromptu discussion between leading real estate professionals on "pre-sale" analysis and process, followed by presentations by real estate lawyers on necessary details and common issues in negotiation of the PSA.
-We then hear presentations and discussions between buyers, sellers, and other real estate specialists regarding physical, title and economic due diligence, ownership structures, financing, closing procedures and issues, defaults and remedies and real-life ethical challenges.
+The conference is designed to flow like a transaction itself.
+We begin with a discussion of "pre-sale" analysis and process, followed by presentations by real estate lawyers on necessary details and common issues in negotiation of the PSA.
+We then hear presentations and discussions between buyers, sellers, and other real estate specialists regarding physical, title and economic due diligence, ownership structures, financing, closing procedures and issues, defaults and remedies, and real-life ethical challenges.

 ~ Jennifer D. Cobb, Esq. of Jameson Babbitt Stites & Lombard and Brian L. Lewis, Esq. of Ryan Swanson & Cleveland, Program Co-Chairs